Stochastic control of optimized certainty equivalents: Characterization and existence

 Let us now prove the supersolution property.
 That the boundary condition is satisfied follows from Lemma \ref{lem:V-continuous}.
 It remains to check the interior condition.
 To that end, we rely on the half DPP

 satisfied by $V$ (see Proposition \ref{prop:DPP full}).
 From this property the proof of the supersolution property follows by similar (and simpler) arguments as for the subsolution property.
-In fact, the stability argument is not needed here. \end{proof}
+In fact, the stability argument is not needed here since after applying It\^o's formula to a test function, we obtain \eqref{eq:ineq.for.subsol} with the reverse inequality and without the supremum over $\beta$. \end{proof}

+Let us conclude this section by observing that it is common to write HJB equations with possibly singular Hamiltonians as our in the following form: